leap-stc/leap-stc.github.io/book/reference/infrastructure.md

 - `gs://leap-persistent/` - Persistent Storage.
 Use this bucket for storing results you want to share with other members.
 - `gs://leap-persistent-ro/` - Persistent Storage with read-only access for most users.

-Files stored on each of those buckets can be accessed by any LEAP member, so be concious in the way you use these.
+Files stored on each of those buckets can be accessed by any LEAP member, so be conscious in the way you use these.

 - **Do not put sensitive information (passwords, keys, personal data) into these buckets!**
 - **When writing to buckets only ever write to your personal folder!** Your personal folder is a combination of the bucketname and your github username (e.g. \`gs://leap-persistent/funky-user/').